 A loss for today’s stock market

-Perhaps, the most resounding philosophy left by Bogle is how businesses should serve as fiduciary or trustee to its clients.
+John Bogle died of cancer last January 16, 2019.
+Perhaps, the most resounding philosophy he left is how businesses should serve as fiduciary or trustee to its clients.
 This had also been the overarching theme of his public speeches, including in one he gave in 1987.